Skip directly to searchSkip directly to the site navigationSkip directly to the page's main content

 How Do We Compare With the U.S.?

 Comparison between Utah and U.S. rates is complicated by differences in methodology when defining pregnancy-relatedness.
-As can be seen in the graph, the U.S. maternal mortality ratio has slowly increased over the last several decades.
-Some of the increase is undoubtedly due to improved data collection.
-Other possible causes may be increased Cesarean section rates over time, which increases risks to maternal health.
-The general health of the childbearing population may influence the rate as well, with increases in heart disease, hypertension, diabetes, other chronic conditions, and mental health disorders complicating pregnancy more frequently than they did in the past.
+As can be seen in the graph, the U.S. maternal mortality ratio has slowly increased.
+Reasons for this increase are not clear.
+Some of the increase is likely due to improved identification of maternal deaths.
+Other possible reasons may include an increase in chronic diseases that impact maternal health, including hypertension, diabetes, heart disease, and mental health conditions that put a person at higher risk of morbidity and mortality during pregnancy or in the year postpartum.
 Women may also experience more barriers to accessing affordable health care, which may increase health risks during and after pregnancy.
-More detailed information can be found here [https://www.cdc.gov/reproductivehealth/maternal-mortality/pregnancy-mortality-surveillance-system.htm].
+More detailed information can be found at [https://www.cdc.gov/reproductivehealth/maternal-mortality/pregnancy-mortality-surveillance-system.htm].

 What Is Being Done?

-The Utah Department of Health and Human Services conducts ongoing maternal and infant mortality surveillance through the Perinatal Mortality Review program.
+The Utah Department of Health and Human Services conducts ongoing maternal mortality surveillance through the Perinatal Mortality Review program.
 Public education is provided on the importance of planning for pregnancy, preconception and interconception health, and recognition and treatment of maternal anxiety and depression.
 The Utah Women and Newborns Quality Collaborative (UWNQC) addresses issues of quality improvement in maternal and infant health care.
+The Hear Her campaign raises awareness of the urgent maternal warning signs during and after pregnancy to improve communication between patients, families, and healthcare providers.
+Utah has distributed more than 8,000 magnets with the urgent maternal warning signs to clinics, providers, and individuals attending community events.

 Evidence-based Practices

-Utah collaborates with The Alliance for Innovation on Maternal Health (AIM) to promote consistent and safe maternity care.
+Utah collaborates with the Alliance for Innovation on Maternal Health (AIM) to promote consistent and safe maternity care.
 The AIM has developed patient safety bundles, a package of evidence-based best practices for implementation in clinical settings.
 Safety bundles address the leading causes of maternal mortality and are designed to reduce maternal deaths related to obstetrical complications.
 In 2020 and 2021, Utah worked on the implementation of the Obstetric Care for Women with Opioid Use Disorder bundle.
 In 2020, a new website was launched to make it easier to find a mental health care provider with expertise in perinatal mental health.
 This resource can be found at [http://maternalmentalhealth.utah.gov/].
+Thirty-four Utah hospitals earned the "Birthing-Friendly" designation from the Centers for Medicare and Medicaid Services (CMS) in 2023.
+This designation describes high-quality maternity care.
+Learn more about the "Birthing-Friendly" designation and see a map of the Utah "Birthing-Friendly" hospitals at [https://data.cms.gov/provider-data/birthing-friendly-hospitals-and-health-systems].